 Studies show the MK-7 form of vitamin K2 provides the optimal vitamin K status in your body to activate the vitamin K-dependent protein MGP.

 We use a patented form of MK-7, MenaQ7® in our Vitamins D3 & K2.
-The first and only clinically proven vitamin K2 for cardiovascular and bone health, MenaQ7® also offers potential benefits for your muscle and nervous system health, as well as optimal blood flow in your brain.*
+The first and only scientifically researched vitamin K2 for cardiovascular and bone health, MenaQ7® also offers potential benefits for your muscle and nervous system health, as well as optimal blood flow in your brain.*

 What makes MenaQ7® so superior?
 It is…